 Acoustic foam is an excellent porous absorber for people who are serious about wanting to improve their acoustics.
 Audio enthusiasts can find squares of this squishy, textured stuff online, but many home improvement stores sell it as well.
 This foam catches sound waves that are on their way to bounce off a wall.

-You can apply acoustic foam directly to walls and even ceilings with adhesive spray.
-For more information about how to shop for acoustic foam, and which ones are the best, read this article about Best Acoustic Foam Panels.
+You can apply acoustic foam directly to walls and even ceilings with adhesive spray or back it up with cardboard.
+For more information about how to shop for acoustic foam, and which ones are the best, read our article about the best acoustic foam panels.
 Also, it’s good to note that professional acoustic materials can greatly affect the look of a room, as they too come in many colors, shapes, and sizes.

-Acoustic fabric panels can also prevent sound from bouncing off your walls.
+Sound-absorbing fabric panels also prevent sound from bouncing off your walls.
 These are fabric-wrapped porous materials with a solid wooden back that can hang from your walls.
 I’m partial to these ATS Acoustic Panels (link to Amazon), which are a nice fit for both living and office spaces.

 9. Lower the Ceiling

 If a room’s size, and height, in particular, is preventing your echo-reducing measures from working, you may need to lower the ceiling itself.